The Barruecopardo Tungsten Project in western Spain is one of the premier undeveloped tungsten projects in the world outside of China:

 - competent ground conditions.

-Initial open pit production rate of 1,100,000 tpa, to produce 227,000 mtu WO₃ per year over a nine year period (Definitive Feasibility Study).
+Initial open pit production rate of 1.1 million tonnes per annum (mpta), to produce and averaged 227,000 mtu WO3 per year over a nine year period (Definitive Feasibility Study).

 Mineralisation is very coarse and is amenable to low cost gravity concentration.